EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 Click **Open Editor** to open an editor to edit the Slurm job submission script (default name `main_job.sh`).

-Click on a file name under 'Folder contents' to open an editor to edit that file in the job context directory.
+Click on a file name under **Folder contents** to open an editor to edit that file in the job context directory.

 Click **Open Dir** or click **Edit Files** to open the [File Manager](../files.md) pointing at the job context directory.